This blog began as a story of recovery and transformed into a journey of enlightenment.

 This is an interview I did with GrindTV and Yahoo Sports that explains some major goals I set during my recovery.

-Speaking of Teton Sports not only do they host the best chat room on Twitter called #HikerChat but they also hosted a #HikerChat video segment featuring 5 big adventures including my recent Kilimanjaro climb!
+One of my most favorite outdoor suppliers Teton Sports hosts the best chat room on Twitter called #HikerChat every friday at Noon EST. They also hosted a #HikerChat video segment featuring 5 big adventures including my recent Kilimanjaro climb!

 This blog is my way to pay forward what I have been given, enlightenment.
 I invite you to share your experiences as I share mine and get inspired to feel the bliss that our heavenly earth has to offer.